pingcap/blog/tidb-community-upgrade.md

 ![Figure 4.
 New Community Structure - Special Interest Group](media/tidb-community-new-sig.png)

-<div class="caption-center">*Figure 4.
-New community structure - Special Interest Group*</div>
+<div class="caption-center"> Figure 4.
+New community structure - Special Interest Group </div>

 The above diagram shows the overall structure of the developer community from a vertical angle, reflecting the third change in this community architecture upgrade - the introduction of the Special Interest Group (SIG).

 An SIG mainly leads the development and maintenance of a TiDB/TiKV module and is responsible for the quality of the module's code.
 Active Contributors that meet the requirements will be invited to an SIG.
 Developers in the SIG will receive continuous guidance from Tech Leads while they optimize and improve the module, and meanwhile exercise their technical skills.
 Community developers can gradually grow from the initial Active Contributor to the community-recognized Reviewer, Committer, and even Maintainer through SIGs.
 In general, each SIG will organize meetings periodically to discuss about the recent progress and the problems encountered.
 All meeting discussions are open to the community, so that interested community members can participate.

-For reference, see our [Expression Special Interest Group](https://github.com/pingcap/community/tree/master/special-interest-groups/sig-expr) in operation.
+For reference, see our [Execution Interest Group](https://github.com/pingcap/community/tree/master/special-interest-groups/sig-exec) in operation.

 In addition, this picture also reflects the relationship between community roles and SIGs.
 Let's take a closer look at the community roles in an SIG: